amitkumar/code-and-craft/readme.md

 - Assets in /dist folder shouldn't be directly edited; they will be overwritten by a webpack build.
 Instead, edit the files in the /public directory.

+### Project Structure

+#### "Interconncted" app

+- HTML pages are PUG template files. /views/interconnected/
+- Backend code is in /app.js
+- JS is in /public/interconnected
+- Uses GLC library, which is located at /public/vendor/gifloopcoder.
+It is compiled to /dist

 ### Project Setup

 - Install editorconfig plugin in your text editor.